Energy Efficient Obfuscation of Side-Channel Leakage for Preventing Side-Channel Attacks: Introduction

-In this paper, we present an energy efficient design of artificial noise to prevent power consumption based side-channel attacks.
-First, we map the side-channel attacks model to a traditional communication model.
-As we notice, from the view of the secret communication~\cite{goel2008guarantee}, the attackers in side-channel attacks play the same role as that of eavesdroppers in a communication model, and the side-channel is equivalent to the eavesdropper's channel.
-Hence, similarity to the case of secret communication, where the transmitter generates the artificial noise to degrade the eavesdropper's channel, in this paper we also design a scheme to generate artificial noise on the device to degrade the side-channel for preventing side-channel attacks.
+In this paper, we present a practical approach to generate energy efficient noise sequence for combating against power based side-channel attacks.
+First, by modeling the leakage side-channel as a communication model, the mutual information between the secret and the side-channel leakage can be measured by the side-channel's channel capacity.
+Similarity to the case of secret communication, where the transmitter generates the artificial noise to degrade the channel capacity of the eavesdropper's channel, our goal is to generate artificial noise to degrade the side-channel's channel capacity for preventing the side-channel attacks.

-Besides, different from previous random noise generation based methods, our approach exploits the sparsity among the leakage traces to generate the artificial impulsive noise sequence.
-Since the mutual information between the side-channel leakage and the secret can be modeled as a channel capacity, our design aims at minimizing the channel capacity under a given energy constraint on the generation of the artificial noise sequences.
-As a result, our solution achieves what we call \emph{optimal energy efficiency}~(EE) while maintaining the protection to against the side-channel attacks.
+Compared to previous random noise injection based methods, our method focuses on optimizing maximizing side-channel protection while minimizing the energy consumption on the system.
+Our method is based on the fact that information related to secrets is sparsely distributed among the leakage traces, and that for any budget of energy in noise generation, our method can derive a noise scheme that minimize the side channel's channel capacity, and our method achieves the~\emph{optimal energy efficiency}~(EE) for protecting the system from side-channel attacks.

-Furthermore, compared to the work in~\cite{fang2022scas}, our approach does not use the supervised machine learning.
-Instead, we derive an optimal structure of modulator, which is used to regulate an impulse signal generator to maximize the protection for the target device.
-Our method is simpler to implement and also friendly to deploy compared to the machine learning approach, and would be more cost effective for small-sized IoT devices.
-In addition, our solution is controllable in terms of trade-off between using more energy to achieve strong protection and using just modest energy for a satisfactory protection.
+Furthermore, compared to the previous work in~\cite{Jin2022} which only relies on the sample selection based compression methods, our noise generation scheme can work for all general categories of compression methods.
+Besides, the assumption of a pre-defined sampling method in~\cite{Jin2022} is far less applicable as attackers can take different compression methods during attack.
+To address this issue, we also design a more practical noise generation mechanism by aggregating the optimal noise generation patterns conducted by a variety of compression methods from different categories.
+Without making any prior assumption on attacker's attack strategies, our design can achieve both strong security and applicability.